charlwillia6/react-interview-challenge-main/wrap-up.md

 ### What issues, if any, did you find with the existing code?

 There were some type safety issues and missing error handling in the transaction handlers.

-Also, I ended up using the Account type from ui/Types/Account.ts in transactionRules.ts, which was added to the API.
-So, I moved the Account.ts to a shared/Types directory so it would make more sense to use in both the UI and API.
+I ended up using the Account type from ui/Types/Account.ts in transactionRules.ts, which I ended up copying and adding to the API.
+I could have configured the tsconfig to have a shared directory for common types to reuse across the codebase, but that would have included reconfiguring the Docker build file along with the tsconfig, and I felt that would have been too many changes that had nothing to do with the original requests.

 I also made the "Account" type a little more strict.
-However, this may still not be the right approach if this project were to expand significantly in the future.

 No testing exists, even though the packages have been added.